gvanhavre/ArcheoBM/README.md

 This model's successive versions have been presented at the 2016 Brazilian Rock Art Association and at the 2017 Computer Application in Archaeology.

 ### Sampling
-New version.
-In v0.3 one can play it alone and use it to compare how field methods affect the excavation process.
-Here, the archaeologist can design his own field methodology, and see how it would random and systematic sampling have worked out.
-The model uses a system of point-and-click to produce actions.
+In this model, the archaeologist can design a field methodology, and compare how would random and systematic sampling have worked out.
+The model uses point-and-click to produce actions.

 New things from version 0.5:
 - The point-and-click step are simplified.
 Just hit the Go excavate! button and click wherever you want.
 It allows to click-and-drag to create trenches and shapes.